curtisc19/SmartThingsCoffeeGroovy/README.md

 # SmartThingsCoffeeGroovy
 SmartThings app to start my coffee!
-Hooked into a routine, checks if water is in the coffee maker (via water sensor) and turns on power outlet to coffee maker and sends a push notification that coffee has started brewing.
-If no water, then sends a push notification saying no water in coffee maker.
+Hook into a routine...checks if water is in the coffee maker (via water sensor) and turns on power outlet to coffee maker and sends a push notification that coffee has started brewing.
+If no water, then sends a push notification saying no water in coffee maker and does not turn on the power outlet.